ia-usgs/Xeno/README.md

 Be sure to use the non desktop 64 bit version!!!!

+You can only select ONE driver to use, either LCD Display or E-Ink display!
+If you use both, the second one selected won't work.

 1. Clone the repository and run the installation script:
    ```bash
    git clone https://github.com/ia-usgs/Xeno.git